Capillary/api-documentation/source/includes/_customer.md

 Parameter | Description
 --------- | -----------
-id | Unique id of the customer for whom you want to modify the subscription details channel | Pass the communication channel that you want to update. **Value**: SMS, EMAIL, WECHAT priority | Type of service for which you want to modify the subscription details.`TRANS` for personalized messages and `BULK` for campaign or bulk messages type | `OPTIN` to subscribe and `OPTOUT` to unsubscribe
+id | Unique id of the customer for whom you want to modify the subscription details channel | Pass the communication channel that you want to update. **Value**: "mobile", "email", "wechat", "ios", "android", "line" priority | Type of service for which you want to modify the subscription details.`TRANS` for personalized messages and `BULK` for campaign or bulk messages type | `OPTIN` to subscribe and `OPTOUT` to unsubscribe